-Effective March 31, 2020, until September 30, 2020, lenders may offer 180-day loan payment deferrals without prior agency approval for Business and Industry Loan Guarantees, Rural Energy for America Program Loan Guarantees.
+Effective March 31, 2020, until September 30, 2020, lenders may offer 180-day loan payment deferrals without prior agency approval for Business and Industry Loan Guarantees, and Rural Energy for America Program Loan Guarantees.
 For additional information, see page 17721 of the March 31, 2020, Federal Register.

-On April 8, 2020, USDA expanded upon the deferral flexibilities it announced March 31, 2020.
-Guaranteed lenders may also approve and make covered loans under the provisions of Section 1102 of the CARES Act.
-Section 1102 pertains to the Small Business Administration's Paycheck Protection Program.
+On April 8, 2020, USDA expanded upon the deferral flexibilities it announced on March 31, 2020.
+Guaranteed lenders may also approve and make covered loans under the provisions of Section 1102 of the CARES Act pertaining to the Small Business Administration's Paycheck Protection Program.

-The expanded notice provides that guaranteed lenders may also approve and make covered loans under the provisions of Section 1102 of the CARES Act.
-Section 1102 pertains to the Small Business Administration's Paycheck Protection Program.
+The expanded notice provides that guaranteed lenders may also approve and make covered loans under the provisions of Section 1102 of the CARES Act without prior Agency approval.